earth6r/Analytics0001/README.md

     - stripe data api for all transactions
     - skeleton for pie charts + anywhere that is missing
     - add directory called charts in common for all the common charts components
+    - since the steps structure for buying a property now reflects steps they completed, change the language tone to reflect this

 # sendgrid stats